fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 }
 ```

-Current application code can be found on [Github](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-9), branch <i>part4-9</i>.
+The current application code can be found on [GitHub](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-9), branch <i>part4-9</i>.

 If the application has multiple interfaces requiring identification, JWT's validation should be separated into its own middleware.
 An existing library like [express-jwt](https://www.npmjs.com/package/express-jwt) could also be used.

 ### Problems of Token-based authentication

 Token authentication is pretty easy to implement, but it contains one problem.
-Once the API user, eg. a React app gets a token, the API has a blind trust to the token holder.
+Once the API user, (e.g. a React app) gets a token, the API has a blind trust to the token holder.
 What if the access rights of the token holder should be revoked?

 There are two solutions to the problem.
 The easier one is to limit the validity period of a token:

 ```js
 loginRouter.post('/', async (request, response) => {